ART OF KEEPING SANE MIND

-I am going to dedicate this particular post to some of the places that I have been lucky enough to visit in the past.
-They are places that I vividly remember either because of their amazing natural beauty or because the complete experience was so good, that it became unforgettable.
-However, despite the fact that I would be able to write about many such places that I have visited in my life time, I will have to limit myself as otherwise this post would be far too long.
-Nevertheless, everything that I am going to mention deserves its own post.
+However, despite the fact that I’d be able to write about many such places that I’ve visited in my life time, I’ll have to limit myself as otherwise this post would be far too long.
+But keep in mind that everything that I am going to mention deserves its own post.

-This short retrospective is also an introduction to future posts that I will include in my blog.
-I intend to write about each place that I consider important and interesting enough to be written about.
-Thus, I will be able to revert to these essays in the future, to revive my memories.
-I equally hope that these new posts will be interesting for other people to read and that they will be educational and inspirational.
+This short retrospective is also an introduction to my future posts.
+I intend to write about places that I consider important and interesting enough to be written about.
+Thus, I’ll be able to revert to these essays in the future and revive my memories.

 I went to China for the first time in 2009.
 Among other places, I also visited the city of Xi’an.
 This is where the famous and magnificent Terracotta Warriors can be seen.
-It was very captivating to see so many terracotta statues, most of them so well preserved.
+It was phenomenal to see so many terracotta statues, most of them so well preserved.

 In 2012, I travelled across South America.
-I started in Colombia, then I went to Ecuador, Peru, Bolivia and finished in Chile.
-I have seen so many wonderful places during that trip.
+I started in Colombia, then I went to Ecuador, Peru, Bolivia and finally to Chile.
+I visited so many wonderful places during that trip.
 These are just some of them:

-– Botero’s Art – before visiting Botero Museum in Bogota, I have never even heard of Botero, yet I ended up completely in love with his very unique and special artistic style.
+Before visiting Botero Museum in Bogota, I’ve never even heard of Botero, yet I ended up completely in love with his very unique and special artistic style.
 The painting below is from a museum in Bogota.

-There are 23 sculptures that Botero donated to the city of Medellin and they are all located in Plaza Botero, in the city centre.
-It is absolutely fascinating to see his works of art in what really is a permanent exhibition for all citizens of Medellin to enjoy or for whoever passes through that square.
+There are 23 sculptures that Botero donated to the city of Medellin and they are all in Plaza Botero, in the city centre.
+It’s absolutely fascinating to see his works of art in what really is a permanent exhibition for all citizens of Medellin or whoever happens to visit the city.

-– The Tayrona National Natural Park – near Santa Marta on the Caribbean Sea.
-This was like being in a perfect tropical paradise!
+The Tayrona National Natural Park near Santa Marta, on the Caribbean Sea.
+It was like being in a perfect tropical paradise.
 I spent one day in this beautiful park and would love to visit it again.

-– The Arvi Park – in Medellin, probably has the most spectacular access to the park.
-Basically, you have to take a cable car from the city and that part of the journey takes you uphill over favelas, which was very interesting but also very disturbing to see, until you reach another cable car that takes you to the park.
-The second part of the journey lasts approximately 15 min and it is absolutely phenomenal as you literally glide over a beautiful forest.
+The Arvi Park in Medellin probably has the most spectacular access of any parks that I’ve ever seen.
+Basically, you have to take a cable car from the city and that part of the journey takes you uphill over favelas.
+It was very interesting, but also very disturbing to see how many people live in poor conditions.
+You reach another cable car that takes you to the park.
+The second part of the journey lasts approximately 15 minutes and it’s absolutely phenomenal as you literally glide over a beautiful forest.

 From my stay in Ecuador, I would highlight:

-– The Otavalo Market in Otavalo – very colourful and interesting.
+The Otavalo Market is very colourful and interesting.
 There were many different things on offer and although the market is very popular with tourists, it primarily serves as the market for the locals.
-There were, of course, stalls with souvenirs and similar thing that tourists usually buy, but in a very reasonable number and the authentic feel of the market was very much present.
+There were, of course, stalls with souvenirs and similar things for tourists, but in reasonable numbers.
+Thus, the authentic feel of the market was very much present.
 It was a perfect day trip from Quito.

-– The Papallacta Hot Spring Spa – near Papallacta.
-This was also a day trip from Quito, however this is one place where I would happily spend a week.
-A place where you go to find your inner peace and to get in touch with yourself.
-There are many pools and each of them contains water with different temperature.
+The Papallacta Hot Spring Spa was a day trip from Quito, however it was a place where I would’ve happily spent a week.
+A place where you go to find your inner peace and get in touch with yourself.
+There were many pools and each of them contained water with different temperature.
 I spent the whole day submerged, it was the most relaxing day.
-The spa is located high in the Andes, exactly at the point where the Amazon jungle starts.
-This spa cannot have a better setting than that.
+The spa is high in the Andes, exactly at the point where the Amazon jungle starts.
+This spa couldn’t be in a better setting than that.

-– The Galapagos Islands – it is really not necessary to say much about Galapagos.
-This was the absolute highlight of my entire journey through South America.
+It is really not necessary to say much about Galapagos.
+That was the absolute highlight of my entire journey throughout South America.

-It was also the most expensive of everything I did, but completely worth every penny.
-The experience was so magical that it captivated me forever.
+It was also the most expensive of everything I did during that trip, but completely worth every penny.
+The experience was so magical, I will remember it forever.

-I don’t really think that it is possible to convey the feeling that you get while you walk among various animals that exist in Galapagos and especially when you realise that they don’t fear you at all, they don’t move while you pass next to them, they don’t fly away and they don’t try to escape.
-It is a pure nature in perfect harmony!
+I don’t really think that it’s possible to convey the feeling that you get when you walk between various animals that exist in Galapagos, especially when you realise that they don’t fear you at all.
+They don’t move when you pass by, they don’t fly away and they don’t try to escape.
+It’s the nature in perfect harmony.

 In Peru, places that I visited and that should be mentioned are:

-– Machu Picchu – no photograph can truly convey its magic.
-It really has to be seen together with the whole surrounding area, only then you can comprehend the complexities of building a city in that particular location and its sheer beauty.
-Apparently, this was only a minor place in the Inca world, yet it now stands as the most iconic historic vestige of the long gone civilisation.
+No photograph can truly convey its magic.
+It really has to be seen together with the whole surrounding area, because only then you can comprehend the complexities of building a city in that particular location and its sheer beauty.
+Apparently, this was only a minor place in the Inca world, yet it’s now the most iconic historic monument of the long gone civilisation.

-– The Monastery of Santa Catalina de Siena – in Arequippa is something like the Forbidden City in Beijing, a city within a city.
-The whole monastery complex is very big and very well preserved and it contains rooms and houses where nuns used to live, kitchens and everything else required for a completely self-sufficient and secluded life.
+The Monastery of Santa Catalina de Siena in Arequippa is something like the Forbidden City in Beijing, a city within a city.
+The whole monastery complex is very big and very well preserved.
+It contains rooms and houses where nuns used to live, kitchens and everything else required for a completely self-sufficient and secluded life.
 This monastery is a truly impressive site.

-– Lake Titicaca – in Peru and Bolivia, is beautiful and I visited both sides of the lake, in both countries.
+The Lake Titicaca, in Peru and Bolivia, is beautiful and I visited both sides of the lake, in both countries.
 In Bolivia, from Copacabana, you can visit Isla del Sol, it is usually a day trip.

 Bolivia ended up being my most favourite country in South America.
 The most memorable things that I did in Bolivia are:

-– I spent three days in the Bolivan Pampas – it was a fantastic experience, especially seeing so many different animals: pink dolphins, alligators, caimans, different birds and small monkeys and also capybaras, a mammal native to South America and the biggest rodent in the world, almost like a big rat.
+I spent three days in the Bolivan Pampas. tt was a fantastic experience, especially seeing so many different animals: pink dolphins, alligators, caimans, different birds, small monkeys and also capybaras, which is a mammal native to South America and the biggest rodent in the world, like a big rat.

-– Salar de Uyuni – the second biggest salt desert in the world was so strange and at the same time so mesmerisingly beautiful.
+The second biggest salt desert in the world, Salar de Uyuni, was so strange and at the same time so beautiful.

-– The Eduardo Avaroa National Reserve – a vast desert south of the Salar de Uyuni.
+The Eduardo Avaroa National Reserve is a vast desert south of Salar de Uyuni.
 Beautiful landscapes and even more beautiful “lagunas coloradas”.

 The trip around South America ended in Chile.
-The most amazing place that I visited in Chile is:
+The most amazing place that I visited in Chile was:

-– The Atacama Desert – around San Pedro de Atacama, a totally surreal landscape, something that you can probably see on Moon.
-But, the absolutely most memorable experience from that area was stargazing.
-Apparently, this is the best spot on Earth from where to observe the Universe because the air is dry and clean and there is very little light pollution.
-There are no big human settlements in the area.
-I have never ever imagined that there are so many celestial objects in the sky, absolutely amazing!
+The Atacama Desert near San Pedro de Atacama, a totally surreal landscape, is something that you can probably see on Moon.
+But, the most memorable experience was the stargazing.
+Apparently, that is the best spot on Earth from where to observe the Universe, because the air is dry and clean and there is very little light pollution.
+There are no big human settlements in that area.
+I have never ever imagined that there are so many celestial objects in the sky.

-– The Louvre Museum – in Paris is so worldwide famous, that it does not really require special introduction.
+The Louvre Museum in Paris is so worldwide famous, that it doesn’t really require a special introduction.

-– The Vatican Museums – in The City of Vatican.
-Surely, the Sistine Chapel is the most important thing that you can see in this museum and you can admire the genius of Michelangelo in its full glory.
-But, I also need to mention Stanze di Raffaello (Raphael’s Rooms), containing amazingly beautiful frescoes by yet another great Italian Renaissance master.
+The Vatican Museums is in the City of Vatican.
+Surely, the Sistine Chapel is the most important thing that you can see in this museum, where you can admire the genius of Michelangelo in its full glory.
+But, I also need to mention Stanze di Raffaello (Raphael’s Rooms), containing beautiful frescoes by another great Italian Renaissance master.

-Additionally, I am also fascinated with places of immense historical significance.
+Additionally, I’m also fascinated by places with an immense historical significance.
 One such place is the Topkapi Palace in Istanbul.
-It was the centre of the Imperial Ottoman power for many centuries.
-The harem within the palace is very interesting to see.
-I was trying to imagine the life within its confines and everything that was happening there.
+It was the centre of the Ottoman imperial power for many centuries.
+The harem, within the palace, is very interesting to see.
+I’ve always tried to imagine the life within its confines and everything that was happening there.

-The Ottoman heritage is all over the old part of Istanbul.
-It is very fascinating and very captivating once you learn a bit about the Ottoman history and the way its society and especially the Ottoman dynasty functioned.
+Ottoman heritage is all over the old part of Istanbul.
+It’s fascinating and very captivating especially when you learn a bit about the Ottoman history and the way its society and, especially, the Ottoman dynasty functioned.